dphiffer/scripting/week2/duel.md

 ## Create a new repository

 To begin our project, we need to create a place on GitHub for it to live; a *repository*.
-Go to [github.com/new](https://github.com/new) to create a new repository.
-If you get a 404 page, that just means you need to login to GitHub with your username and password.
+Go to [github.com/new](https://github.com/new){target=__blank} to create a new repository.

+*Note: If you get a 404 page, that just means you need to login to GitHub with your username and password.*

 * Repository name: `exercise-1-duel`
 * Leave everything else as-is, and click the green __Create repository__ button

 ![Create a new repository](http://phiffer.org/scripting/week2/images/create-repository.jpg){.border}

-Once you've created your new repository, GitHub will offer some instructions on how to continue.
+Once you've created your new repository, GitHub will offer rather elaborate instructions on how to continue.
 You can ignore those instructions.

 ## Setup GitHub Desktop

 *Note: this exercise is written with the assumption that you're using Mac OS X with the [GitHub Desktop](https://desktop.github.com/) app and [Atom editor](https://atom.io/) installed.
 The same instructions should still work if you are using Windows.*

-* Open GitHub for desktop
+* Open the GitHub desktop app
 * Click the __Continue__ button to begin

 ![GitHub setup](http://phiffer.org/scripting/week2/images/github-setup.jpg)